turnerdaniel/Movie-Information-Client/README.md

 ```
 to access the project.

-However, you are able to compile the C# files yourself if you wish.
+You are also able to compile the C# files yourself if you wish.

 ## Usage